Oregon Master Gardener Training – Woody Plant Identification

 - Shrubs to Know in Pacific Northwest Forests E.C.
 Jensen, 2013, Oregon State Univ.
 Extension.

-- Dichotomous Key to (Plant) Families This website can be used to identify the family of a given plant, which can be a big step in making an identification.
+Dichotomous Key to Plant Families This website can be used to identify the family of a given plant, which can be a big step in making an identification.
 The site is limited to plants in New England.
-A much more inclusive dichotomous key is available from the Herbarium of the University of North Carolina at KEY TO GENERA AND FAMILIES

 - Another approach is the use searchable woody plant databases.
 In this case the user usually selects items from lists of plant characteristics that are observed in the unknown plants (e.g., leaf shape, compound leaves, opposite arrangement, etc.) and then clicks on the SEARCH button.
 This results in a list of plants, often with images, that have these characteristics.
 One then examines the list and looks for a plant that is most similar to the unknown plant.
 This approach is being used by several applications (apps) developed for mobile devices (e.g., smartphones).
 Such as: Smithsonian's leaf Snap for the iPhone and PlantNet (Plant Identification) for Android phones.